 Allow the product to cure before setting tile (2 hours for Hydro Ban).
 Most paint-on membranes allow the use of thin-set adhesives directly over the paint-on membrane once cured.

 Plan the layout of your shower tile.
-Start with a level baseline just above the shower pan.
-Mark significant structures (the window in our case) with a horizontal reference around the shower to help plan tile seems.
+Start by creating a level baseline just above the shower pan.
+Mark this baseline directly on the shower wall with a pencil or marker.
+Also mark significant structures (the window in our case) with a horizontal reference around the shower to help plan tile seems.

 Once desired baseline starting point is established, create a level base for the initial row of tile using a straight edge, level or similar.
 This base should start a tile width or more above the shower pan.
 For our base straight edge, we used several inexpensive plastic levels supported by blocks.